matrix-org/matrix-spec-proposals/proposals/4153-invisible-crypto.md

 Clients should create new cross-signing keys for users who do not yet have cross-signing keys.

-Users should have Secret Storage with a default key that encrypts the private cross-signing keys and key backup key (if available)
+### Users should have Secret Storage

+Secret Storage allows users to keep secrets on the server so that they are accessible when the user logs in to a new device.

 The spec currently does not give recommendations for what information is stored in Secret Storage, or even whether Secret Storage is available to users.
 A user’s Secret Storage should contain the user’s cross-signing secret keys and the key backup decryption key (if the user is using key backup).
-This ensures that users have a more consistent experience.
+This ensures that users use cross-signing and key backup on new devices.

+Users should have Secret Storage with a default key (a key referred to by `m.secret_storage.default_key`) that encrypts the private cross-signing keys and key backup key (if available).

 ### Verifying individual devices of other users is deprecated